-In the 2023 financial year, a substantial MUR 9.7 million was invested in training and development to build operational jobrelated skills as well as the analytical and technical competencies required to achieve our long-term goals.
-We upgraded our training centre and earned accreditation from the Mauritius Qualifications Authority to provide training, and issue certificates in various fields.
-We are rolling out a Values Integration Program to embed key behaviours aligned with PhoenixBev's values as well as a Service Excellence Programme in collaboration with the IBL Training Academy.
+In the 2023 financial year, a substantial MUR 9.7 million was Through PhoenixEarth, we participate in collaborations with invested in training and development to build operational jobbusiness partners and NGOs to promote collection, recycling, related skills as well as the analytical and technical competencies upcycling and re-use of plastic packaging by educating required to achieve our long-term goals.
+We upgraded our consumers and promoting the circular economy.
+In the past two training centre and earned accreditation from the Mauritius years the World Without Waste and Nu Bann Consom-Akter Qualifications Authority to provide training, and issue certificates Responsab campaigns collected more than 15 tonnes of PET in various fields.
+We are rolling out a Values Integration Program waste and touched more than 90 000 Mauritians across to embed key behaviours aligned with PhoenixBev's values as the island. well as a Service Excellence Programme in collaboration with the IBL Training Academy.